adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 ## 7. CV

 The boring front-end developer will develop a site based on the context of the problem and provide a solution accordingly.
-He will not just use [insert buzz word here] to improve his chances of finding another job based on the current technology fad, just so he can increase his day rate.
+He will not just use [insert buzz word here] to improve his chances of finding another job based on the current technology fad in order to increase his day rate.

-## 8. Misc

-- Avoids the use of JS and leans on the server where possible
-- Promotes simplicity to their product owner and UX experts
-- Listens to the least popular experts.
-- Script loading

 Be a great developer.
 Be boring.